willroberts/raven-shield-2020/SERVERS.md

 This section will cover hosting a Raven Shield server with [Microsoft Azure](https://azure.microsoft.com/en-us/services/virtual-machines/).
 You can also use these steps with your own Windows hardware for self-hosted servers.

+`TODO`: Test this on Azure and write instructions.

 ### Method 3 (hard): Linux

 This section will cover hosting a Raven Shield server with [DigitalOcean Droplets](https://www.digitalocean.com/products/droplets/).
 You can also use these steps with your own Linux hardware for self-hosted servers.

+This guide will cover starting one game server with no custom content.
+A Raven Shield dedicated server running vanilla content will use 1 CPU, 128MB of memory, and 1GB of disk space.
+In order to avoid running at capacity, look for VMs with 256MB of memory and 2GB of disk space.

+If you want to run multiple servers, you may do so on a single Linux VM.
+Simply add 1 CPU, 256MB of memory, and 2GB of disk space for each additional server you want to run on the same instance.

+1. Create an account on DigitalOcean
+1. Start a Droplet running the latest Ubuntu Server LTS in your preferred region
+1. Log into your Droplet as root and run the following one-time setup commands:
+   1. `dpkg --add-architecture i386` (for 32-bit support)
+   1. `apt update && apt install wine wine32` (install 32-bit Wine to run Raven Shield)
+1. Place your game files on the server, e.g. `/opt/rs`
+1. Enter the game's system directory with `cd /opt/rs/system`
+1. Start the game with `wine UCC.exe server -ini=RavenShield.init -serverconf=Server.ini`

+This will start the server attached to your current terminal window.
+You will need to configure your OS to more reliably run the server, including automatically restarting it if it crashes.
+For basic use cases, background the process with `&` or use an terminal windowing app like `screen`.
+For longer-term reliability, look into process managers like `systemd` and `monit`.